Fort Worth Mail Carrier Caught Tossing Packages Into Puddle

 In a Facebook post on the matter, Caitlin McGlaun wrote Wednesday, “It is cold and rainy today.
 We are trapped inside.
 I heard loud noises coming from outside and this is what I see.
 Happy New Year from the postal service!
 I couldn’t watch any longer and opened my door.
 I kindly asked if he needed help.
 He laughed at me and called me a little girl.
 So if you receive any packages in Fort Worth that are wet, damaged, or ruined from amazon, you can thank this guy!”

-CBS 11 has reached out to the Postal Service in Fort Worth for a response.
+CBS 11 reached out to the Postal Service in Fort Worth and received this response:

+The Postal Service strives to provide the best possible service to our customers each and every day.
+We regret that this incident occurred and apologize to any customers who may have been impacted.
+The mishandling of packages is unacceptable and does not reflect the careful efforts of the thousands of professional, dedicated carriers in our workforce.
+The Postal Service continuously trains its carriers on proper procedures for loading and unloading of vehicles and proper handling of mail and parcels.
+We can verify that all parcels on this route were delivered.
+The Postal Service does not comment on personnel matters, but local management is researching the matter and is taking appropriate action to ensure this does not occur again.